christophrumpel/stitcher.io/src/data/blog/2018-03-15-phpstorm-tips-for-power-users.md

 ## Custom JVM options

-PHPStorm runs Java, and there's a file in which you can specify extra options for the JVM to optimise performance.
+PHPStorm runs on Java, and there's a file in which you can specify extra options for the JVM to optimise performance.
 I've written about those options [here](/blog/phpstorm-performance).

 ## Distraction free mode